 - Mismanagement of shoulder dystocia

 - Failure to diagnose macrosomia (a large infant)

 Birth asphyxiation can lead to the following conditions and injuries:

 - Developmental delays

 - Organ damage

-Call (808) 400-7517 to learn more.
-The attorneys at Davis Levin Livingston are committed to helping you and your child.
+Call (808) 400-7517 to schedule a free consultation.
+The Hawaii birth asphyxiation attorneys at Davis Levin Livingston are committed to helping you and your child.